Congo Climate

 This month in numbers

-Congo experienced its 9th warmest April on record, with an average temperature of 26°C, marking an anomaly of +1.1°C above the 1961–1990 baseline.
-The three-month period from February to April 2026 was the 7th warmest on record, with an average temperature of 26.19°C, an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, while the February–April period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+Congo experienced its 9th warmest April on record, with an average temperature of 26°C, which is 1.1°C above the 1961–1990 baseline.
+The period of February–April 2026 ranked as the 7th warmest on record, with an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, just shy of the all-time record set in April 2025.

 What changed